eovipmak/flexra/README.md

 5. **Server Settings**
    - Navigate to the Settings tab
-   - Modify server.properties and other configuration files
+   - Change server type and platform
+   - Configure server-specific settings
    - Save changes and restart the server to apply them

 6. **Startup Configuration**
    - Go to the Startup tab
-   - Customize Java arguments and memory allocation
+   - Customize startup arguments and memory allocation
-   - Configure server jar file and other startup parameters
+   - Configure environment variables and other startup parameters

 ## API Usage